NLnetLabs/cascade/doc/manual/source/thales.rst

        # pkcs11-tool --module ./libs/64/libCryptoki2.so --login -O
        Using slot 3 with a present token (0x3)
        Logging in to "MyPartition".
-       Please enter User PIN: <THE PASSWORD YOU CHOSE ABOVE>
+       Please enter User PIN: <THE PASSWORD YOU CHOSE IN STEP 11>

 Now that that works we can install :program:`kmip2pkcs11`.